RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 Stop only 'redisdb' container to test resiliency of the system

+Stop only 'postgres-db' container to test resiliency of the system

 Added GlobalErrorHandlerMiddleware.
 If there is no try catch to handle an exception, the global error handler will handle the issue.

 Example below when the application tried to insert a new row in Users table.